rawleyfowler/String-Util/README.md

 ## eqq($scalar1, $scalar2)

 Returns true if the two given values are equal.
-Also returns true if both are undef.
-If only one is undef, or if they are both defined but different, returns false.
+Also returns true if both are `undef`.
+If only one is `undef`, or if they are both defined but different, returns false.
 Here are some examples and what they return.

     $var = eqq('x', 'x');     # True